ilopezmoreno/Female-Labor-Participation/README.md

 Run the master dofile and you will be able to replicate the results that I have obtained so far.

-If you want an interpretation of the figures please check the following powerpoint presentation:
+If you want an interpretation of the figures please check the following powerpoint presentation: https://www.dropbox.com/scl/fi/pmrj9csowtcz4l19t27dy/PhD-Annual-Review-Isaac-L-pez-Moreno.pptx?dl=0&rlkey=m5g3l71xok2wqfxk2s14heobf

+If you have any question please contact me: isaac_dkr@hotmail.com